-Directors
+Election of Directors

 PharmAthene's directors are elected at each Annual Meeting of Stockholders and hold office for a one-year term or until their successors have been elected and qualified.
-Currently, since at least 30% of the aggregate principal amount of the Notes remains outstanding, our Amended and Restated Certificate of Incorporation requires the Company to maintain a Board consisting of no more than seven members.
+Currently, as discussed above under Proposal 1 and under "Arrangements Regarding Board Composition and Nomination and Election of Directors," since at least 30% of the aggregate principal amount of the Notes remains outstanding, our Amended and Restated Certificate of Incorporation requires the Company to maintain a Board consisting of no more than seven members.
 Nonetheless, the Company's Bylaws provide that the number of directors constituting the entire Board shall be not less than one nor more than nine as determined by resolution of the Board.
-Our Board has requested the consent of the Noteholders to increase the number of directors comprising the Board to eight directors and, provided that an amendment to the Amended and Restated Certificate of Incorporation is approved by the Noteholders and by a majority of the Stockholders resulting in our Amended and Restated Certificate of Incorporation allowing our Board to be comprised of eight members, then eight directors will be elected at the next Annual Meeting, five candidates nominated by the Board and elected by the Stockholders (the "Stockholder Director Nominees") and three candidates nominated and elected by the Noteholder Director Nominees").
-In the event that the proposed amendment is not approved by the Stockholders, then only seven directors will be elected at the next Annual Meeting, four Stockholder Director Nominees and three Noteholder Director Nominees.

-The Board has nominated as Stockholder Director Nominees, John Pappajohn, David P. Wright, Joel McCleary and John Gill, each of whom are directors currently, and Derace L. Schaffer, M.D., who would be the additional nominee if the amendment to the Amended and Restated Certificate of Incorporation is approved, in each case to serve for a one year term expiring at our 2009 Annual Meeting of Stockholders.

-The Noteholders have nominated as Noteholder Director Nominees, James H. Cavanaugh, Ph.D., Elizabeth Czerepak and Steven St. Peter (together, the "Noteholder Director Nominees"), each of whom are directors currently, to serve for a one year term expiring at our 2009 Annual Meeting (collectively, the Stockholder Director Nominees and Noteholder Director Nominees constitute the "Director Nominees" or individually a "Director Nominee").
+As discussed in Proposal 1, our Board has obtained the consent of the Noteholders to increase the number of directors comprising the Board to eight directors and our Board recommends that our Stockholders vote for the Proposed Charter Amendment.

+If Proposal 1 is approved by a majority of the Stockholders resulting in our Amended and Restated Certificate of Incorporation allowing our Board to be comprised of eight members, then eight directors will be elected at this Annual Meeting, five candidates nominated by the Board and elected by the Stockholders (the "Stockholder Director Nominees") and three candidates nominated and elected by the Noteholders (the "Noteholder Director Nominees").
+If Proposal 1 is not approved by the Stockholders, then only seven directors will be elected at this Annual Meeting, four Stockholder Director Nominees and three Noteholder Director Nominees.
+The Board has nominated as Stockholder Director Nominees, John Pappajohn, David P. Wright, Joel McCleary, John Gill and Derace L. Schaffer, M.D. to serve for a one year term expiring at our 2009 Annual Meeting of Stockholders.
+Dr. Schaffer will not be a Stockholder Director Nominee if Proposal 1 is not approved.
+The Noteholders have nominated as Noteholder Director Nominees, James H. Cavanaugh, Ph.D., Elizabeth Czerepak and Steven St. Peter (together, the "Noteholder Director Nominees") to serve for a one year term expiring at our 2009 Annual Meeting (collectively, the Stockholder Director Nominees and Noteholder Director Nominees constitute the "Director Nominees" rindividually a "Director Nominees").
+All Director Nominees, with the exception of Derace L. Schaffer, M.D., who formerly served as a director, are currently directors of PharmAthene.
 All Director Nominees have indicated to the Company that he or she will serve if elected.
+We do not anticipate that any Director Nominee will be unable to stand for election, but if that happens, a Stockholder's proxy will be voted in favor of another Noteholder Director nominated by the Noteholders.

-The Noteholders voting separately as a class, are entitled to elect three of our directors, and all of our remaining directors are elected by the holders of our common stock, voting separately as a single class.
+As discussed under Proposal 1 above and under "Arrangements Regarding Board Composition and Nomination and Election of Directors," the Noteholders voting separately as a class, are currently entitled to elect three of our directors, and all of our remaining directors are elected by the holders of our common stock, voting separately as a single class.
+The procedures for these separate votes by our Stockholders and Noteholders, together with information about the candidates for the relevant election, is presented below under the headings "Stockholder Director Nominees" and "Noteholder Director Nominees," respectively.